Carla Koppell: Career

-Koppell works at the Walsh School of Foreign Service at Georgetown University as a senior advisor for diversity, equity and inclusion.
-She also serves at the Georgetown University Institute for Women, Peace and Security as a distinguished fellow.
+Koppell has worked internationally across the public, private and non-governmental sectors.
+Currently, Koppell works at the Walsh School of Foreign Service at Georgetown University as Vice Dean for diversity, equity and inclusion.
+She also serves as Managing Director of the Georgetown University Institute for Women, Peace and Security.
 She heads the Institute's University Leadership Council on Diversity and Inclusion in International Affairs.
 This body, composed of academic administrators spanning the U.S., aims to mainstream diversity and inclusion issues in academic curricula related to international affairs and public policy.
 Koppell has said that incorporating issues of diversity and inclusion in educational curricula is important for achieving the United Nations' Sustainable Development Goal 16, which focuses on establishing "peace, justice, and strong institutions."

 Koppell has commented in interviews that emphasizing diversity and inclusion issues in international development efforts is both morally correct and conducive to stability and development.
 She has suggested, for instance, that the Oslo Accords would have been more supportive of community integrity had women been involved in negotiations.
 In 2020, she and Melanne Verveer criticized a deal struck between the U.S. Government and the Taliban regarding American troop withdrawal from Afghanistan, on the grounds that negotiations had not been inclusive of women.
 Koppell has edited a book on diversity, equity, and inclusion in international affairs called Untapped Power: Leveraging Diversity and Inclusion for Conflict and Development, which was published by Oxford University Press in February 2022.